2022 has not been kind to the stock market.

 FarmTogether is not a real estate investment trust (REIT) and should not be confused as one.
 When you invest in a REIT, you’re purchasing a ready-made portfolio of commercial real estate.
-Instead, FarmTogether operates as a real estate crowdfunding platform, which enables you to select the individual properties you want to invest in.
+Instead, FarmTogether’s crowdfunding product operates similarly to a real estate crowdfunding platform, which enables you to select the individual properties you want to invest in.

 FarmTogether projects investment returns that are very favorable when compared to other investments, including stocks and commercial real estate.
-The company focuses on farmland investments to produce average annual returns between 7% and 13%, as well as average yearly cash yields ranging between 3% and 9%.
+The company focuses on farmland investments targeting average annual returns between 6% and 13%, as well as target average yearly cash yields ranging between 2% and 9%.
 What’s more, you may continue to earn these returns, no matter what’s going on with the financial markets.

-There is one caveat with FarmTogether that you need to be aware of from the start.
-To participate on the platform, you must be an accredited investor.
+There is one caveat with FarmTogether – to participate on the platform, you must be an accredited or institutional investor.
 That means you must have either a high income, a high net worth, or both.
-We’ll discuss that requirement in detail.
+We’ll discuss this requirement in detail.

 Is Farmland the Ultimate Alternative Investment?

 Before we get any deeper into the specifics of investing with FarmTogether let’s first tackle the more basic topic of farmland as an investment.
-It is, after all, the whole purpose for considering an investment with FarmTogether.
+It is, after all, the whole purpose for considering an investment through FarmTogether.